Organization: Cincinnati Zoo

 Evaluate, assess and report program goals and outcomes

-Participate in a mid-year and end of year performance review process with supervisor
+Participate in a mid-year and end of year performance review process with supervisors

 Complete weekly timesheets to accurately report hours served

-Use online tool(s) to manage ZooTeen schedules and events; utilize tools for tracking and reporting data
+Use online tool(s) to manage events and opportunities, capture participant contact information and service hours, utilize tool(s) for tracking and reporting data

 Maintain an inventory of materials as needed

-Administer pre- and post-experience surveys and evaluate, assess and report program goals and outcomes
+Administer experience surveys and evaluate, assess and report program goals and outcomes

 Support and Troubleshooting

-Serve as primary contact for ZooTeens, answering questions regarding ZooTeen activities, and managing conflict or challenges that may arise
+Serve as primary contact for project/event participants, answering questions and managing challenges or conflict that may arise

 Identify and share additional resources or innovative ideas